shanej3/lift-tracker/README.md

 ### Gym timer
 #### Time your workouts
 - Make sure you rest enough between sets with the rest timer
-- keep track of your teps
+- keep track of your sets
 - automatically keeps track of total workout time
 #### Track your workouts
 - Workouts are stored on an easy to use calendar screen